jarrodparkes/ios-app-ideas/README.md

 ## iOS App Ideas

-This repository contains a [list of ideas](ideas.md) of iOS apps that I'm vetting with friends and the community.
+A [list of iOS app ideas](ideas.md) that I'm vetting with friends and the community.